TheFlav/Freeplay_joystick_i2c/scripts/binary_package/README.md

 In "Raspberry Pi Imager"

+- Select "CHOOSE OS" and select "Use custom" at the bottom of the list.
 - Select the RetroPie SD img.gz file (download from https://retropie.org.uk/download/)
 - Select your SD card
 - Click the GEAR icon to select settings